Education and training

 - Mediterranean Dialogue

-The MD was created in 1994, initially as a forum for political dialogue.
+The Mediterranean Dialogue (MD) was created in 1994, initially as a forum for political dialogue.
 In 1997, at a meeting in Sintra, Portugal, the Alliance decided to open selected military training activities to countries participating in this initiative (currently seven countries: Algeria, Egypt, Israel, Jordan, Mauritania, Morocco and Tunisia).
+In 2004, Allied leaders elevated the MD initiative to a genuine partnership to include increased participation in exercises and individual training at NATO institutions.

 - Istanbul Cooperation Initiative